 The next step in our construction is to identify all invariant matrices on $V \otimes V$ and construct the Clebsch-Gordan series for decomposition of 2-index tensors.
-There are six such invariants: the three distinct permutations of indices of $\delta{ab}\delta{cd}$, and the three distinct permutations of free indices of $f{abe}f{ecd}$.
+There are six such invariants: the three distinct permutations of indices of $\delta{ab}\delta{cd}$ , and the three distinct permutations of free indices of $f{abe}f{ecd}$ .
 For reasons of clarity, we shall break up the discussion in two steps.
-In the first step, sect.
-16.1, we assume that a linear relation between these six invariants
+In the first step, section 16.1, we assume that a linear relation between these six invariants exists.
+Pure symmetry considerations, together with the invariance condition, completely fix the algebra of invariants and restrict the dimension of the defining space to either 3 or 7.
+In the second step, section 16.3, we show that a relation assumed in the first step must exist because of the invariance condition.